Luskebusk/osu-replay-offset-analyzer/README.md

 # osu!
 Average Hit Offset Analyzer
+* Made mostly through AI, if there is something you have an issue with feel free to email me or open a issue.

 This script monitors your osu!
 Replays folder and automatically analyzes newly created standard mode replays to determine if you are hitting notes early or late on average.